SQLiteFlow/sqliteflow.github.io/index.md

 - View, edit or add table data.
 - View table data with a convenient data filter.
-- Edit blob as hex, show blob as image if possible.
+- Edit blob data as hex or show it as preview if possible.
-- Copy data to CSV.
+- Copy data to CSV，JSON, Markdown, and to Insert Statement or Update Statement if possible.

 *Data Editor*
 ![](macOS/DataEditor.png)